 - a.
-Proponents are referred to the Workplace Gender Equality Act 2012 (Cth) (WGE Act), administered by the Workplace Gender Equality Agency (WGEA) and section 2 of Schedule 6 of the draft CISA. - b.
-Proponents will be required as part of the Tender Process to represent and warrant whether or not the Proponent, the Bid Entity (if different to the Proponent), or any of its or their Related Bodies Corporate, is a 'Relevant Employer' within the meaning of WGE Act and if so, to undertake to provide to the Australian Government, if they are a Successful Proponent, a current letter of compliance with the WGE Act issued by the WGEA in respect of each such Relevant Employer prior to entry into the CISA.
+Proponents are referred to the Workplace Gender Equality Act 2012 (Cth) (WGE Act), administered by the Workplace Gender Equality Agency (WGEA), and to the obligations set out in section 2 of Schedule 6 of the draft CISA. - b.
+Proponents will be required as part of the Tender Process: - i. to represent and warrant whether or not the Proponent, the Bid Entity (if different to the Proponent), or any of its or their Related Bodies Corporate, is a 'Relevant Employer' within the meaning of WGE Act; and, if so - ii. warrant and ensure that it and its Subcontractors are compliant with the WGE Act; and - iii. to undertake to provide to the Australian Government, if the Proponent is a Successful Proponent, a current letter of compliance with the WGE Act issued by the WGEA in respect of each such Relevant Employer prior to entry into the CISA.